Waste of MFZB

 Released exclusively in Japan, Waste of MFZB is the fifth studio album released by American punk rock band Zebrahead.
-It is their final album with band member Justin Mauriello, who left the group shortly afterwards.
+It is their final release featuring band member Justin Mauriello, who would soon leave the group.

-As the title suggests, the album is made up of songs that never made the final cut of the band's previous release MFZB, except for the cover of the song "Wannabe" by Spice Girls, which was recorded during production for the band's third studio album Playmate of the Year.
+As the title suggests, the album is made up of songs that never made the final cut of the band's previous release MFZB, except for "One Less Headache" and the cover of the song "Wannabe" by Spice Girls, which both were recorded during production for the band's third studio album Playmate of the Year.